-- 15.1 The current budget for temporary interest earnings is estimated to be higher than the original 2012/13 budget by £199,000. - 15.2 The earnings to date have outperformed the benchmark in both short and longer term investment categories. - 15.3 No long term borrowing has been undertaken during the period. - 15.4 The current working investment practice is more limited that the approved Treasury Strategy for the year. - 15.5 Bank base rates are likely to remain low for at least the next two years. - 15.6 The current UK economic situation is unlikely to improve dramatically in the near future.
+- 15.1 The current forecast for temporary interest earnings is in line with the revised budget of £589,000. - 15.2 Interest rates for investments have stabilised over the last few months after reducing significantly in the first part of the year. - 15.3 No long term borrowing has been undertaken during the period.

+- 15.4 The current working investment practice is more limited that the approved Treasury Strategy for the year. - 15.5 Bank base rates are likely to remain at 0.50% until quarter one 2015. - 15.6 The current UK economic situation is unlikely to improve dramatically in the near future.

-15. RECOMMENDATIONS
+16. RECOMMENDATIONS